178th Attack Squadron

-The 178th Attack Squadron (178 ATKS) is a unit of the North Dakota Air National Guard 119th Wing located at Fargo Air National Guard Base, North Dakota.
+The 178th Attack Squadron is a unit of the North Dakota Air National Guard 119th Wing located at Fargo Air National Guard Base, North Dakota.
 The 178th is equipped with the MQ-9 Reaper.

 The squadron operates General Atomics MQ-9 Reaper, a medium-altitude, long-endurance, remotely piloted aircraft.
 The MQ-9's primary mission is interdiction and conducting armed reconnaissance against critical, perishable targets.
 When the MQ-9 is not actively pursuing its primary mission, it acts as a Joint Forces Air Component Commander-owned theater asset for reconnaissance, surveillance and target acquisition in support of the Joint Forces commander.